HazyResearch/meerkat/docs/source/guide/dataframe/ops/mapping.md

 classifier = ParachuteClassifier()
 ```
 Because only one of the two methods is batched, chaining them correctly is a bit tricky (one approach might invovle a double for-loop).
 Fortunately, with deferred maps, we can chain together functions that use different batching strategies.
 First, we create a deferred column that applies `preprocess` to each image – by default `is_batched_fn=False`, so the `preprocess` method is applied to each image individually.
 Next, we map the `predict` method over the deferred column.
-Because `predict` is batched, we can use `is_batched_fn=True` an specify a `batch_size` to indicate that the `predict` method should be applied to batches of images.
+Because `predict` is batched, we can use `is_batched_fn=True` and specify a `batch_size` to indicate that the `predict` method should be applied to batches of images.

 ```{code-cell} ipython3
 preprocessed = df["img"].defer(classifier.preprocess)